MenshikovDmitry/yolo_webcam/README.md

 # Yolo (You only look once) real time object detection with webcam.
 weights for the model are here: https://pjreddie.com/media/files/yolov3.weights

-Using OpenCV, so CPU unly
+Using OpenCV, so CPU only